robustness-gym/summvis/README.md

 ```

 ### 2. Cache the data
-This may take a **few minutes** if you haven't previously loaded CNN / DailyMail from
+This may take **several minutes** if you haven't previously loaded CNN / DailyMail from
 the Datasets library.
 ```shell
 sh quickstart.sh